Does the IU Health Center perform abortion?

 What do I need to do to have an abortion?

 You will need to have an intake interview, sign a consent form, give a medical history, have laboratory tests and have a physical examination.
-You will return to the clinic for the actual procedure.
-For a medical abortion, you will take the first medication at the clinic.
-You will be given the Misoprostol to take at home within 24-48 hours.

 Do I need an appointment?

 Yes.
 You must call the clinic you wish to attend and arrange your appointment ahead of time.
 Some clinics also require that you bring evidence of pregnancy, such as a note from your health care provider or lab test results.
 The IU Health Center can provide all paper work that most clinics require, although we do not perform abortions at the Health Center.

 Is it safe?